JornLotsch/opdisDownsampling/README.md

 - `ReducedData`: Down-sampled data frame
 - `RemovedData`: Data not included in the sample
 - `ReducedInstances`: Row names of the reduced data
+- `RemovedInstances`: Row names of the removed data

 ---